inderjeetnair/inderjeetnair.github.io/index.md

 ## Research

-I am broadly interested in machine learning, data mining, natural language processing and related fields.
+I am broadly interested in machine learning, natural language processing and related fields.
 In my post-graduate work, I have had a specific focus on knowledge graphs (KG) and question answering.
 In this area, I have tried to improve QA performance by combining pre-trained language models with KG embeddings.
 I have also worked on making KG embeddings more scalable and easier to apply to downstream tasks.
 During my undergraduate studies I worked on humanoid robotics and computer vision.